General AWS Cost Anomaly Detection FAQs

 Q: Why is the root cause impact very small compared to the total cost impact of the anomaly?

-Q: How often does Cost Anomaly Detection run?
+Q: How often does CAD run?

-AWS Cost Anomaly Detection runs approximately three times a day after your billing data is processed.
+CAD runs approximately three times a day after your billing data is processed.

 Q: What is the delay between anomalous usage and when the anomaly gets detected?

 Anomaly detection relies on the data from Cost Explorer which has a latency of up to 24 hours.
-Therefore it can take up to 24 hours to detect an anomaly after the anomalous usage happens.
+Therefore, it can take up to 24 hours to detect an anomaly after the anomalous usage happens.

 Q: What is the delay between creating a monitor and when it can first detect an anomaly?